Author Guidelines: Research Notes

 Formatting Text

-Please adhere to the following guidelines for formatting article text.
+Please adhere to the following guidelines for formatting submission text.

 • Upload article submissions in the Microsoft Word document file format.

-• Provide URLs for the references where available.
+• Provide digital object identifier (DOI) URLs for references when available.

 • Double space text and use a 12-point Times New Roman font.